LucasionGS/Toxen3/plan.md

 - Visualizer: Smooth out visuals

 - Storyboard: Drop the custom language concept entirely, make an editor immmediately using JSON storage.
   - A light script based on the editors attributes might be a possibility.
+This could make it easier to edit a storyboard for those who prefer to use a text editor.

 - Music shuffle: Should be more shuffled, so it should play through at least the whole playlist, before replaying the same songs.